MatthewEppelsheimer/truss/README.md

 $ sassdoc library/assets/sass/ --dest=foo
 ```

+We use the default `sassdoc/` output directory for this project, and it is included in the `.gitignore` file. **So you can (and should) safely compile at will after adding or editing Sass documentation, to test your changes.**

 Note that running this command is a destructive operation to anything already in the destination directory.

+For more on using Sassdoc, run `$ sassdoc --help` or visit [sassdoc.com](http://sassdoc.com/).

 ### This README file